49er Driving School

 One form of Jay-walking occurs when a pedestrian is within reasonable walking distance of a crosswalk, but chooses to cross the street without using it.
 Another form is when the pedestrian starts out in the crosswalk but departs from it before reaching the opposite corner.

 Many people believe it is illegal to cross anywhere along the block unless there is a crosswalk provided.
-But it is only Jay-walking if there are traffic signals at both ends of the block.
+But it is only Jay-walking if there are traffic signals, or police officers, controlling traffic at both ends of the block.

-Regardless, whenever a pedestrian crosses outside of a crosswalk, they are required to yield the right-of-way to all vehicles upon the roadway so near as to constitute an immediate hazard.
+Regardless, whenever a pedestrian crosses outside of a crosswalk, they are required to yield the right-of-way to all vehicles upon the roadway who are so near as to constitute an immediate hazard.